biblequiz/BibleQuiz.com/_posts/2024/2024-01-12-changes-for-acts-season.md

 While there are technically more unique words in Acts 1-10 (Contender) and Acts 1-17 (Championship) versus the entire book, the official question writers will only reference the unique word list in the scripture portion when writing questions.

-For instance, if a word occurs twice within Acts—specifically in chapters 2 and 25—it wouldn't be classified as "unique" by the official writers even though it only appears once in chapters 1-10 and 1-17.
+For instance, if a word occurs twice within Acts—specifically in chapters 2 and 25—it will not be called "unique" by the official writers even though it only appears once in the material for the Championship and Challenger divisions.

 ### Will there be other changes to the books in the cycle?